 Most businesses in Orland Park are required to carry workers’ compensation insurance.
 This insurance provides “no-fault” monetary benefits for employees who suffer injuries or illnesses related to their work.
 If you were hurt at work, you might be entitled to recover benefits through the workers’ compensation system.

 Because it is a no-fault system, workers’ compensation benefits are designed to be available for anyone hurt on the job.
 The reality is that insurance companies will fight tooth and nail to deny claims whenever possible.
 An Orland Park workers’ compensation lawyer could fight for you and the benefits you deserve.
+Call a dedicated injury attorney today to get started on your claim.

 Benefits Available Via Workers’ Compensation Claims